Pippinu/NotebookLM_Sources/Cloud/1_2_Cloud_Computing_Evaluation.md

 * ***Resource pooling***: The provider's computing resources (e.g., storage, processing) are pooled to serve multiple consumers using a multi-tenant model with different physical and virtual resources dynamically assigned and reassigned according to consumer demand. \
  There is a sense of location independence, where the customer generally has no control or knowledge over the exact location of the provided resources but may be able to specify location at a higher level of abstraction (e.g., country, state, or datacenter).

-    The key is the *ability* to serve **multiple tenants** using shared resources, each tenant has its own dedicated instance and is unaware of other tenants.\
+    The key is the *ability* to serve **multiple tenants** using shared resources, each tenant has its own logically dedicated instance and is unaware of other tenants.\
     It requires **strong isolation mechanisms** to ensure that one tenant's activities do not negatively impact or compromise another tenant.

     * *Example: Multiple customers' virtual machines running on the same physical server, or their data stored on a shared storage system, without them knowing the exact physical location.*